 So, does the alkaline diet work?

 “Because the alkaline diet promotes excluding certain foods, it may result in deficiencies in nutrients like essential fatty acids, phytonutrients, as well as protein and calcium.
 Also, do not be fooled by the taste of the food itself.
-Some very acidic tasting foods, such as oranges and other citrus fruits, are broken down in the body to form products that actually make the body less acidic.
+Some very acidic tasting foods, such as oranges and other citrus fruits, are broken down in the body to form products that make the body less acidic.
 Due to complicated body chemistry, acid tasting foods do not necessarily create acid in the body.”

 As Piderit explains, “Let’s not overlook that results have nothing to do with reducing your body’s acidity, but everything to do with the fact that you’re eating so much healthier”.